 Con #1: You lose ownership control.

-When someone else owns your assets, you don't have sole decision-making when it comes to improvements.
+When someone else owns your assets in a leaseback arrangement, you don't have sole decision-making when it comes to improvements.
 This can be a particular concern if you have real estate assets that you might want to renovate or redecorate.
 Even if your buyer allows you to make these improvements, the process of getting it done is longer and more complicated.

 Con #2: Some assets don't have enough value.